 - These are usually sent out every day sometimes twice a day.

-- A What Everyone Can Do Blog, which has very short ideas about things that everyone (not just leaders or "important people") can do to improve intractable conflicts, linked to other BI and MBI materials that provide more details.
+- A Things YOU Can Do To Help Blog, which has very short ideas about things that everyone (not just leaders or "important people") can do to improve intractable conflicts, linked to other BI and MBI materials that provide more details.

 - These are just now being developed and will be released every few days starting in September 2017.